Reading Time: 3 minutes

 While the history of winemaking in Armenia dates back to ancient time, its modern wine industry is still in its infancy stage.
 As of now, the two head honchos are the critically acclaimed Zorah Winery and the goliath-sized Karas Winery, which has Michel Rolland as a lead consultant.
 The rest of the fledgling industry is made up by around 25 commercial wineries, which are constantly improving and are worthy of attention.

-In October 2016, we returned to Armenia for a month to gauge how the wineries have been evolving and was delighted to discover a new personage in the fine wine scene.
+In October 2016, we returned to Armenia for a month to gauge how the wineries have been evolving and were delighted to discover a new personage in the fine wine scene.

 Voskevaz Winery is named after a village of the same name.
 It is located on the slopes of 4090-meter-tall Mount Aragats, the highest mountain in the Lesser Caucasus Range.
 The winery was established in 1932 and was making predominantly Sherry-type wine for the Soviet Union.
 For a number of years between then and now, the winery fell out of fashion and then bounced back to produce simple table wine and semi-sweet wine for Russia.
 The wines of Voskevaz were not available in the local market when we visited Armenia in the fall of 2015–as we were tasting and researching for our book Uncorking the Caucasus: Wines From Turkey, Armenia, and Georgia.
 As of 2016, Voskevaz is rebalancing its focus and putting considerable effort into creating a presence in its domestic market in Armenia.
 Simultaneously, recent investments have modernized the winery and have given the property an integral facelift.